Josef Mysliveček: Relationship with Mozart

 According to the same letter of Wolfgang Mozart written from Munich on 11 October 1777, an incompetent surgeon burned off Mysliveček's nose while trying to treat a mysterious illness.
 A letter of Leopold Mozart to his son of 1 October 1777 refers to the illness as something shameful for which Mysliveček was deserving of social ostracism.
-Mysliveček's reputation for sexual promiscuity, Leopold's insinuations, and the reference to facial disfigurement in Wolfgang's letter hint unmistakably at the symptoms of tertiary syphilis.
+Mysliveček's reputation for sexual promiscuity, Leopold's insinuations, and the reference to facial disfigurement in Wolfgang's letter suggest symptoms of tertiary syphilis.
 Mysliveček's explanation for his condition to Wolfgang – bone cancer caused by a carriage accident — seems preposterous.
 The concern Mozart revealed to his father at this time for Mysliveček's sufferings was very touching.
-In the entire Mozart correspondence, no individual outside the Mozart family was ever the cause for so much outpouring of emotion as what is found in Wolfgang's letter of 11 October 1777.
+In the entire Mozart correspondence, no individual outside the Mozart family was ever the cause for so much outpouring of emotion as what is found in Wolfgang's letter of 11 October 1777, describing a visit to Mysliveček at a hospital in Munich:When he came up to me, I took him by his hand and he took mine, in friendship.
+"Just look," he said, "how unfortunate I am!"
+His words and his appearance...touched me so deeply that I couldn’t say anything, except, half crying: "My dear friend, I feel for you with all my heart."
+If it were not for his face, he would be the same old Mysliveček, full of fire, spirit and life, a little thin, of course, but otherwise the same excellent cheerful fellow.